amandangol/mygemini/README.md

 - Context-aware responses across various domains
 - High-quality code generation and analysis
 - Accurate language translation and content creation
+- Users can easily switch between the Gemini-1.5-pro-latest and Gemini-1.5-flash models in the Settings screen, allowing for flexibility in performance and response times based on their needs.
+The dark/light mode toggle enhances user comfort and accessibility across different lighting conditions.

 The Gemini 1.5 Pro model's extensive knowledge base and powerful reasoning capabilities allow MyGemini to provide intelligent assistance across a wide range of tasks, from casual conversations to complex problem-solving.